danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 **Note:** If this loader should not have a next module loader, then `nextModuleLoader` should be passed as `null`.

+#### `main(libraryPath, primitiveGlobals) <> {globals*}`

+This is the main entrypoint for loading the entire system.
+As such, it's not that useful for most code.

+This constructs an intra-module loader for the given `libraryPath`, which is expected to be the path to a core library implementation.
+It then loads the `main` file of that library, and runs it, passing it the same two arguments given to this function.

+This returns whatever the library's `main` returns, which is generally expected to be the library's full global environment, as a map.

 #### `run(path, globals, moduleLoader, args*) <> . | void`

 This loads the `main` of the module at the given `path`, finds its